 In particular, we like that the George has a separate crevice tool.
 Many modern vacuums have a 2-in-1 combi brush, which leads to smaller crevice tools.
 The George’s reasonably long crevice tool is great for cleaning in awkward places, like down the side of your fridge freezer or around furniture.

 A downside is that there’s no motorised pet tool included with the George.
-If you have pets, you’ll probably want to purchase Numatic’s AiroBrush separately, which is designed for picking up pet hair.
+If you have pets, we think you’ll probably want to purchase Numatic’s AiroBrush separately, which is designed for picking up pet hair.

 Suction Power & Cleaning Performance